openstack/ldappool/README.rst

 - **use_pool**: activates the pool.
 If False, will recreate a connector each time. **default: True**

+The **uri** option will accept a comma or whitespace separated list of LDAP server URIs to allow for failover behavior when connection errors are encountered.
+Connections will be attempted against the servers in order, with **retry_max** attempts per URI before failing over to the next server.

 The **connection** method takes two options: